 CCV refers to a pattern of emotionally abusive intimidation, coercion, and control, sometimes combined with physical violence which is perpetrated against an intimate partner (Kelly & Johnson, 2008).
 It refers to a pattern of control and manipulation by a partner against their intimate partner.
 A person controls their spouse's actions, relationships, and activities.
 The coercive partner keeps the victim under surveillance, and failure to follow the rules established by them often results in punitive action (Beck et al., 2013; Kelly & Johnson, 2008).
-Major forms of abuse, as shown in the power and control wheel (see Appendix B) include intimidation, emotional abuse, isolation, minimising, denying, blaming, use of children, asserting male privilege, economic abuse, and coercion and threats.
+Major forms of abuse include intimidation, emotional abuse, isolation, minimising, denying, blaming, use of children, asserting male privilege, economic abuse, and coercion and threats.
 Johnson maintains that the abuser may use one or a combination of several tactics to keep the victim under control (Johnson, 1995).
 In heterosexual relationships, CCV is most often perpetrated by men (Johnson, 2006).